goodrobots/devFrame/docs/_docs/07-base-frame.md

 ## Step 2 - Assemble Arm Tube Mounts
 ![Assemble Arm Tubes]({{ site.baseurl }}/assets/images/basic-frame/arm-tube-mounts-01.jpeg){: width="60%" .align-center}
+In this step we will join the arms tubes and Arm Tube Mounts.
+You will need:
+- (4) 12mm x 170mm Carbon Fiber Arm Tubes
+- (4) Arm Tube Mounts
+- (8) #6 x 3/4in Pan Head Screws
+- #2 Phillips screwdriver

+### 2.1 Clamp Arm Tube Mounts
 ![Assemble Arm Tubes]({{ site.baseurl }}/assets/images/basic-frame/arm-tube-mounts-02.jpeg){: width="60%" .align-center}
+- We will do these one at a time
+- Insert a 12mm carbon fiber arm tube into Arm Tube Mount.
+- Noting orientation of tube and mount insert the tube until it is flush on the end of the mount.
+The screwdriver is pointing at the ziptie slot which should always be on the inside when the tubes are installed.

+Note - Do not overtighten the screws in the frame or you could cause them to strip, or the parts to crack.
+After installing a few you will get a feel for how much force is required.
+Take your time.
+{: .notice--primary}

+- Use (2) #6 x 3/4in panhead screws to clamp the tube in place.
+- Repeat three more times.

+### 2.2 Arm Tube Mounts Complete
 ![Assemble Arm Tubes]({{ site.baseurl }}/assets/images/basic-frame/arm-tube-mounts-03.jpeg){: width="60%" .align-center}
+At the end of this step you should have four Arm Tube Mounts with arm tubes clamped.

+Note - The Arm Tube Mounts are identical for all arms.
+This means you will need to rotate them so that two have screw heads up and two have screw heads down.
+See image above.
+Note how ziptie slots are always to inside.
+{: .notice--primary}

 ## Step 3 - Assemble Box Ends
 ![Assemble Box End Bottom]({{ site.baseurl }}/assets/images/basic-frame/box-end-bottom-01.jpeg){: width="60%" .align-center}